 Managing your Labor Force

 In order for a shop to produce goods, it must have the hard labor of pirates.
 To manage your stall or shoppe's labor, use the "Manage Labor" option on your "Manage the Shoppe" interface.
-As you can see from the Order Products interface, each type of product requires a certain amount of labor:
+As you can see from the Shoppe Recipes interface, each type of product requires a certain amount of labor:

 Labor is categorized into three types: basic, skilled and expert.
 The quality of labor provided by any particular pirate is determined by their standing in the associated laboring puzzle.
 You can find more information on providing labor to a shop on the Taking a Shop Job page.

 Configuring Labor Salaries and Charged Rates